florwilyn/Speak-Down/README.md

 # by Team SpeakDown
-A web application that serves as an avenue for UP Cebu to anonymoously express their thoughts.
+A web application that serves as an avenue for UP Cebu to anonymously express their thoughts.